Glossary

 H

-Hashing A one-way mathematical function that converts input data to a fixed-size output.
-RoboX uses hashing to anonymize identifiers, the hash can be used for matching but can't be reversed to reveal the original.
+Hashing - A one-way mathematical function that converts input data to a fixed-size output.
+The hash can be used for matching but can't be reversed to reveal the original.

 I